 Project Description

 This project implements a simulation of a two-joint, planar robotic arm optimized using gradient descent.
 The goal is to minimize a cost function that calculates the Euclidean distance between the end-effector and a target point, with an optional penalty term for joint angle magnitude.
 Forward kinematics is used to compute end-effector positions from joint angles, and numerical gradients guide the optimization.
 The Proof of Concept (PoC) includes complete function implementation, simulation, and visualization.
 Figures in this report show the robot arm’s pose before and after optimization, as well as a cost convergence plot over 50 iterations.
-Inspired by Mithi (n.d.), future work includes an animated stretch goal using Matplotlib’s FuncAnimation.
+Inspired by Mithi (n.d.), future work could include an animated stretch goal using Matplotlib’s FuncAnimation.

 Usefulness